ipozdnyakov/small_x_dijets/readme.txt

 /phi&eta_res		- [TO BE DONE]

-/unfolding		- [TO BE DONE]
+/unfolding		- [IN PROGRESS]

-/final_values		- [DONE] class "Result" which calculate some values according to the instructions labeled by its name
+/final_values		- [IN PROGRESS] class "Result" which calculate some values according to the instructions labeled by its name
+			  // all results of interest should be added

 /total_syst		- [IN PROGRESS] class "Result"